This article may contain compensated links. See our full disclosure here

 Resources from Untold Italy

-- Airbnb picks in Venice – including some with incredible views of the Grand Canal
+- Our Airbnb picks in Venice – including some with incredible views of the Grand Canal and discover some Hidden Gems in Venice

 - How to plan a trip to Italy – our article that takes you step by step through trip planning so you can avoid our mistakes